gregbell26/create_project_2021/readme.md

 ## License

-This remains the intellectual property of Gregory Bell and may NOT be published or shared with out the written consent of Gregory Bell.
+This remains the intellectual property of Gregory B. and may NOT be published or shared with out the written consent of Gregory B.

-For all inquires related to this project please email Gregory Bell at gjbell@mines.edu.
+For all inquires related to this project please contact Gregory B.

 ## Edit Log